 OUR POLICY ON SLAVERY AND HUMAN TRAFFICKING

-Our anti-slavery policy reflects our aim to act transparently, respectfully and with integrity in all our business relationships.
+Our anti-slavery policy reflects our commitment to acting transparently, respectfully, ethically and with integrity in all our business relationships.
 We do not tolerate slavery or human trafficking in any part of our business and are committed to ensuring that it does not take place in our supply chains.
 We implement and enforce effective systems and controls to mitigate this risk.

 OUR SUPPLY CHAINS